vielhuber/dbhelper/README.md

 $db->fetch_var('SELECT item FROM table WHERE ID = ?', 1);
 ```

-there is also a static version with static function calls (if you only use a single instance of dbhelper)
+There is also a static version with static function calls (if you only use a single instance of dbhelper)
 ```
+<?php
 require __DIR__.'/vendor/autoload.php';
 use vielhuber\dbhelper\dbhelper;
 $db = new dbhelper();